-To date, my plant has not produced any flowers, so I am unable to comment on their size and coloration, but in other Hechtias, the individual flowers are smallish, and are generally not very brightly colored - but they are produced in good numbers on a tall, branching inflorescence.
+To date, my plant has not produced any flowers, so I am unable to comment on their size and coloration, but in other Hechtias, the individual flowers are smallish, and are generally not very brightly colored -

 This plant is not without its drawbacks; each leaf bears a sharp and rigid terminal spine (do not display this plant at eye level), and the marginal "teeth" along the length of the leaves are particularly good at snagging passersby with such a tenacity, that the plant could become unpotted.
 Either indoors or outdoors, do not plant this variety close to high traffic areas.

 This is not an easy plant to locate in the trade, I acquired my plant from Bill Hendricks, but to date, I have not found it listed in the catalogs of any of the mail order companies which I have dealt with.
 I suspect that Bill acquired his plant through an ISI introduction.
 But the Hechtias, and the very similar looking Dyckias are attractive plants with a well deserved reputation of being tough survivors.
 Just about any of these plants would make a suitable addition to a mixed succulent summer planter.
 If you ever encounter this plant, or one of its close relatives, give it a try.